InnovativeInventor/node-kayles/README.md

 ```
 Sequence (where the first term is a 0x0 chessboard): 0, 1, 1, 2, 1, 3, 1, 2, 3, 1, 0, ***1, 0, 1***

-In addition to the optimized Rust implementation, a naive Haskell implementation can be found at `haskell-impls/queens.hs`).
+A naive Haskell implementation can be found at `haskell-impls/queens.hs`).

 ### Generalized Petersen Sequence (OEIS [A316533](https://oeis.org/A316533))
+*Note: this script will skip every other term since it has been proven that for all even values, the Sprague-Grundy value is 0.*

 ```
 bash release.sh
 bash scripts/petersen_n_2.sh
 ```
-*Note: this script will skip every other term since it has been proven that for all even values, the Sprague-Grundy value is 0.*
 Sequence (where the first term is P(5,2)): 1, 0, 1, 0, 1, 0, 0, 0, 1, 0, 1, 0, 0, 0, 0, 0, 1, 0, 0, 0, ***0***

 ### 3xN Lattice Sequence (OEIS [A316632](https://oeis.org/A316632))